Sanmith27/LIC-Experiments/README.md

 • Make the circuit connection as show above.

-• Connect the RD resistor to the drain terminal and DC power supply to the gate terminal as well as to the resistor.
+• Connect DC power supply to the gate terminal.

 • Connect the source terminal to the ground.